zdne/zdne-old.org/resume.md

 Designed an accessible way for everybody to describe and discuss APIs.
 Invented an approachable data modeling language to encourage the description of data.

 Created several Apiary core technologies and formats.
 Led the product development in the areas of API design and description.
 Coordinated API design and description product development with the rest of the company.

-Defined the term API design.
-Turned the company into the trend-setter in the API design space.
-Changed the way APIs are developed today.

 ### Project Manager & Team Lead